11 minute read

 It is also one of the best ways to recognise deserving employees and inspire them to give their best performance.

-To save you some time, we recognized the 10 most crucial customer service KPIs you should (definitely) track.
+To save you some time, we recognised the 10 most crucial customer service KPIs you should (definitely) track.

-These shall be the most insightful indicators of your organization’s customer support performance.
+These shall be the most insightful indicators of your organisation’s customer support performance.

 But first, let’s learn more about these KPIs.

 Next: Scroll down or skip to the KPIs. ⏭